the-turing-way/the-turing-way/Chapter_Version_Control.md

 We'll talk in more detail about these commands later, but for now just know if you run them then congratulations, you have finished setting up you repository!

+## Commits

-### Commits
+### The problem

-**The problem:** when working on a project you will make numerous changes to you files as you progress.
+When working on a project you will make numerous changes to you files as you progress.
 Sometimes you may need to undo changes, take another look at past versions, or compare versions.
 Saving each version individually (version_1.py, version_2.py etc) is messy and quickly becomes impractical.

+### The solution

-**The solution:** by making commits you can save versions of your code and switch between them/compare them easily without cluttering up your directory.
+By making commits you can save versions of your code and switch between them/compare them easily without cluttering up your directory.
 Commits serve as checkpoints where individual files or an entire project can be safely reverted to when necessary.

+### How to do it

-**How to do it:** when you've made a series of changes and you want to commit them you fist add these changes to your staging area using `git add`.
+When you've made a series of changes and you want to commit them you fist add these changes to your staging area using `git add`.
 You can add all your changes using

 ```
 git add .